bushw011/urmorris-pages/pages/04.feature/08.swing-club-celebrates-20th-anniversary/default.md

 _Above: Jennifer Rogers and Jamin Stagg.
 Photo by Tehya Wachuta_

-_Photo at top courtesy of Google Images_
+_Image at top created by Tehya Wachuta, with stock images by Ioulia Bolchakova_